-I collecting and trying out new recipes, whether they come to me via family or friends.
+I like collecting and trying out new recipes, whether they come to me via family or friends.

 Spooky Gaunlet for a Prized Halloween Treat

 As Halloween approached, everyone in my neighborhood would begin to ask each other which treats our families were planning to distribute.
 I would also be asked by everyone on the school bus if my grandmother would be handing out her traditional popcorn balls.

 Plans would be made by the neighborhood children to get to her house early to ensure that a popcorn ball would be dropped into their goodie sack.
 Her house was a bit out of the way from the rest of the neighbors.
 She lived at the end of a small private street up on a hill.
 For a kid trying to get to as many houses as time would allow, she was a bit out of the way.

 Grandma’s driveway was long and dark.
 On most nights it was just a driveway like any other, but on Halloween it became a spooky walk to the golden prize.
 You had to first walk between two pillars made from stones found around the yard, painted white and patched together with cement.
 Next was the stretch of dirt driveway that passed by the Charles River.
 The reeds would rustle in the gentle breeze, sending thoughts of goblins hiding just out of sight.
 Our steps would quicken, our eyes darting for the candlelight in front of the porch at the top of the hill.
 All that was left to get by was an old tree silhouetted in the moonlight that brought notions of the headless horseman coming around the bend.
 When our feet hit the first step, all frightening thoughts would leave our minds as the smell of the popcorn balls filled our senses.